Lifestyle brand case study: DC Shoes

 Back on the right track, or tracks…?

 Ken and Damon started many ventures in 1992: Blunt Magazine, Type A Snowboards, and Droors Jeans.
-The one that had the most traction was Droors Jeans and became their focus.
-Droors Jeans became Droors Clothing, which became DC.
+The one that had the most traction was Droors, which became Droors Clothing (DC), and then became just DC.
 The official corporate story is that DC stands for Danny and Colin, their first signed athletes because Droors Clothing was spun out later on.

 “[W]e decided in 1994 to change skateboarding shoe style,” Ken and Damon told Fast Company in their “Fast 50” of 2003.
 “With no experience, we set out to make skateboarding shoes more durable and incorporate performance-based elements along with an athletic design.
 Until that time, no one had ever produced a performance-based skateboarding shoe.